MikkelHegn/SFHumio/README.md

 Creating a new parser in Humio means going to the repository used for ingesting data, selecting 'Parsers' in the menu and clicking 'New parser'.
 Afterwards the parser should be assigned to the ingest token to be used, which is done under 'Settings' in the menu and then clicking 'Ingest API Tokens'.
 You can then change the 'Assigned Parser' through a dropdown box.

-The ingest token configured here is used together with Cluster Monitor Service described above.
+The ingest token configured here is used together with the [Cluster Monitor Service](ClustermonitorService/README.md) described above.

  The Service Fabric log lines contains both structured and unstructured data.
 Here's an example:

 `{"timestamp":"2019-02-26T10:40:51.0501913+00:00","providerName":"Microsoft-ServiceFabric","level":4,"keywords":1152921504606846977,"payload":{"ID":1284,"EventName":"PerfMonitor","Message":"Thread: 12, ActiveCallback: 1, Memory: 18,223,104, Memory Average: 18,223,104/18,051,085 ","threadCount":12,"activeCallback":1,"memory":18223104,"shortavg":18223104,"longavg":18051085}}`

 As the log line stands right now it is ill-fit for a human operator.
-The `Message` fields is basically a summary of some of the other fields and represents a nice overview.
+Reading the json data carefully we see that the `Message` fields is basically a summary of some of the other fields and represents a nice overview.
 Our parser will instead present this line in Humio:

 `2019-02-26 11:40:51.050 | 4 | Microsoft-ServiceFabric | PerfMonitor | 1284 | Thread: 12, ActiveCallback: 1, Memory: 18,223,104, Memory Average: 18,223,104/18,051,085`

-In other words, timestamp followed by level, providername, eventname, eventid and message.
+In other words, timestamp followed by level, providername, eventname, eventid and the message we identified before.
 The parser code we end up with is:

  ```pascal